-Things You Should Know About CIS
+Things You Should Know About CIS (Construction Industry Scheme)

 CIS (Construction Industry Scheme) is an activity that was authorized by HMRC in 1971 to shield development laborers from bogus business and limit tax avoidance in the development business.
-Special tax rules apply to the construction industry and workers which are motoring in The Construction Industry Scheme (CIS).
+Special tax rules apply to the construction industry and workers who are motoring in The Construction Industry Scheme (CIS).

 CIS uses a verification system for contractors to confirm whether a subcontractor should get gross or net pay.
 Our CIS accountants keep track of your VAT and generate reports to gain perspective on your accounting year.